WISDEM/WOMBAT/docs/source/index.rst

 --------

-The WOMBAT framework is designed to provide an open source tool adhering to FLOSS principles for the windfarm lifecycle research community.
-Specifically, WOMBAT is meant to serve as a what-if, or scenario-based, simulation tool, so that you can model the trade-offs in decision making for the operations and maintenance phase of a windfarm.
+The WOMBAT framework is designed to provide an open source tool adhering to FLOSS principles for the wind farm lifecycle research community.
+Specifically, WOMBAT is meant to serve as a what-if, or scenario-based, simulation tool, so that you can model the trade-offs in decision-making for the operations and maintenance phase of a wind farm.

 As a supplement to this documentation site, there is also an NREL Technical Report that goes through much of the design and implementation details available at: https://www.osti.gov/biblio/1894867.
-If you use this software, please cite it using the follwing BibTex information, or in commonly used citation formats `here <https://www.osti.gov/biblio/1894867>`_.
+If you use this software, please cite it using the following BibTeX information, or in commonly used citation formats `here <https://www.osti.gov/biblio/1894867>`_.

 .. code-block:: bibtex